nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Use case: UC06 - List items**

 **MSS**
-1. User enters command to list
+1. User enters command to list items.
 2. System displays lists of both events and vendors.

     Use case ends.